84adam/winscout/README.md

 - drive fragmentation percentage
 - network interfaces
 - ping & tracert times to localhost and google.com
 - OPTIONAL: `sfc /verifynow` checks for damaged system files.
-Takes a long time to run; uncomment in `winscout-main.bat` to run.
+Select 'Y' when prompted if you wish to run it.

 [Tested on Microsoft Windows versions 7 and 10.]